 Many disk diagnostic programs which attempt to access the boot sector table will cause the warning message to appear.
 If you are running such a program, we recommend that you first disable this field.
 Also, disable this field if you are installing or running certain operating systems like Windows® 98/2000/ME/XP or the operating system may not install nor work.

-3.1.2.2 CPU LI & L2 Cache
+3.1.2.2 CPU Internal Cache and External Cache

 These fields speed up the memory access.
-The default value is enabled.
-Enable the external cache for better performance.
+The default is Enabled, which provides better performance by enabling cache.